spring street subway station, NY 2010

 The vase is as important as the flower.
 The flower is as important as the environment.
 The environment should be ready to receive the arrangement. " Catherine Conlin 2012

-EDUCATION EXPERIENCE EXHALATIONS
+EDUCATION EXPERIENCE EXALTATIONS

 Catherine Conlin holds a Bachelors' Degree in Marketing Management from Indiana University's Kelly School of Business with 42 additional credit hours in English Literature, Creative Writing, Art History, Painting, Clothing Construction and Floral Design.
 She studied painting with Wally Hedrick and worked as gallery director for Ten 472 Contemporary Art.